The Taxpayer Bill of Rights

 It is no surprise that the average US citizen has not read the federal tax code – it’s complex and over 70,000 pages long.
 In the same way, many people are unaware of available tax relief programs, with again just as many people unaware that a list of rights is in place to protect taxpayers.

-Learning these rights can help you to better understand how the IRS operates, and in turn, how you can dispute and challenge their attacks on your finances.
-Below, you can read through the Taxpayer Bill of Rights acknowledged by the IRS; most of which is interpreted in a way that may be easier to understand.
+Below, you can read through the Taxpayer Bill of Rights acknowledged by the IRS – interpreted in a way that may be easier to understand.
 You can read the original Taxpayer Bill of Rights on the IRS website here.

 Know Your Rights